Nebraska: History

+Early history

 Indigenous peoples lived in the region of present-day Nebraska for thousands of years before European colonization.
-The historic tribes in the state included the Omaha, Missouria, Ponca, Pawnee, Otoe, and various branches of the Lakota (Sioux), some of which migrated from eastern areas into this region.
+The historic tribes in the state included the Omaha, Missouria, Ponca, Pawnee, Otoe, and various branches of the Lakota (Sioux), some of which migrated from eastern areas into the region.
 When European exploration, trade, and settlement began, both Spain and France sought to control the region.
-In the 1690s, Spain established trade connections with the Apaches, whose territory then included western Nebraska.
-By 1703, France had developed a regular trade with the native peoples along the Missouri River in Nebraska, and by 1719 had signed treaties with several of these peoples.
+In the 1690s, Spain established trade connections with the Apache, whose territory then included western Nebraska.
+By 1703, France had developed a regular trade with native peoples along the Missouri River in Nebraska, and by 1719 had signed treaties with several of these peoples.
 After war broke out between the two countries, Spain dispatched an armed expedition to Nebraska under Lieutenant General Pedro de Villasur in 1720.
-The party was attacked and destroyed near present-day Columbus by a large force of Pawnees and Otoes, both allied with the French.
+The party was attacked and destroyed near present-day Columbus by a large force of Pawnee and Otoe, both allied with the French.
 The massacre ended Spanish exploration of the area for the remainder of the 18th century.

-In 1762, during the Seven Years' War, France ceded the Louisiana territory to Spain.
-This left Britain and Spain competing for dominance along the Mississippi; by 1773, the British were trading with the native peoples of Nebraska.
-In response, Spain dispatched two trading expeditions up the Missouri in 1794 and 1795; the second, under James Mackay, established the first European settlement in Nebraska near the mouth of the Platte.
+In 1762, during the Seven Years' War, France ceded the Louisiana Territory to Spain.
+This left Britain and Spain competing for dominance along the Mississippi River; by 1773, the British were trading with the native peoples of Nebraska.
+Spain dispatched two trading expeditions up the Missouri River in 1794 and 1795; the second, under James Mackay, established the first European settlement in Nebraska near the mouth of the Platte River.
 Later that year, Mackay's party built a trading post, dubbed Fort Carlos IV (Fort Charles), near present-day Homer.

+American settlement and statehood

 In 1819, the United States established Fort Atkinson as the first U.S. Army post west of the Missouri River, just east of present-day Fort Calhoun.
 The army abandoned the fort in 1827 as migration moved further west.
 European-American settlement was scarce until 1848 and the California Gold Rush.
-On May 30, 1854, the US Congress created the Kansas and the Nebraska territories, divided by the Parallel 40° North, under the Kansas–Nebraska Act.
+On May 30, 1854, the U.S. Congress created the Kansas and Nebraska territories, divided by the Parallel 40° North, under the Kansas–Nebraska Act.
 The Nebraska Territory included parts of the current states of Colorado, North Dakota, South Dakota, Wyoming, and Montana.
 The territorial capital of Nebraska was Omaha.